fkie-cad/FACT_core/README.md

 ## Acknowledgments
 This project is partly financed by [German Federal Office for Information Security (BSI)](https://www.bsi.bund.de) and others.
-The FACT project and the [Malware Analysis and Storage Sytem (MASS) project](https://mass-project.github.io/) form a code and plug-in sharing alliance.
+The FACT project and the [Malware Analysis and Storage System (MASS) project](https://mass-project.github.io/) form a code and plug-in sharing alliance.

 ## License
 ```